JacobS1996/personal-roadmap/README.md

   Going forward, my plan is to continue practicing the things I have learned on a regular basis through direct practice and by developing additional projects.
 I hope to continue making desktop applications using WPF and WinForms as well as simple console applications to practice the fundamentals.

   That being said, while implementing practice of things I already have learned, my plan for the immediate future is to create several web applications.
 I would like to create some basic HTML and CSS pages and then implement this knowledge in the creation of websites using Razor Pages, MVC Framework, and Blazor.
-Once I have created projects in these technologies, I would like to learn how to use MAUI to create mobile applications.

-  After gaining experience in these areas, I would like to begin learning how to use Unity to develop video games and Python for its versatility.
-I would also like to explore music creation using Python.

-  If I can gain knowledge in all of these areas, I would also like to learn Javascript for its widespread use and to have another means of creating websites beyond the .Net technology stack.
+This process will also include becoming more familiar with API's.
+While I am primarily focused on learning these technologies, I still plan to spend a small amount of time on coding days practicing fundamentals and learning Javascript.

+  After developing several projects in the previously mentioned technologies, my plan is to expand my understanding of data access.
+I currently understand how to use T-SQL in connection with SQL Server Management Studio, and I know how to link a database with an application using Dapper.
+I would like to become more familiar with ADO.Net connections as well as alternative forms of data acccess.
+I would also like to spend some time gaining a better understanding of deploying an application as a finished product.

+  Once I have a handle on these things, I intend to start learning MAUI.
+Once I develop a few projects using MAUI, I need to evaluate which technologies to learn next or which areas to re-visit.
+Some of the areas I would like to explore are:

+  - Game development using Unity
+  - Music creation using code (Python?)
+  - Python
+  - COBOL

 # Project Links